oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 export class AppModule { }
 ```

-You might be surprised to see routing as an example of defining configuration directly in code but passing in application-wide configuration into a module's [`forRoot()` static method](https://angular.io/guide/ngmodule-faq#what-is-the-forroot-method) is precisely that.
+You might be surprised to see routing as an example of defining configuration directly in code.
+And yet, when you pass application-wide configuration into a module's [`forRoot()` static method](https://angular.io/guide/ngmodule-faq#what-is-the-forroot-method) that's precisely what you're doing.

 If you've followed many of our code examples and blog posts to integrate Okta into Angular apps, you've followed a similar pattern where configuration is defined directly in the application.